-To do this, you need to steer away from things that will lead to you procrastinate, so make sure you avoid distractions at all cost, read on to see how.
+To do this, you must avoid things that will lead to you procrastinating, so avoid distractions at all costs.

 3. Avoid distractions

-Our brain doesn’t have the capacity to work on more than one thing at a time, so when we claim to “multitask”, we are actually switching between tasks.
+Our brain can’t work on more than one thing at a time, so when we claim to “multitask,” we are actually switching between tasks.

 It may take up to 23 minutes for our brains to fully recover the lost concentration after getting distracted.

-Part of the problem is that we feel we are being productive while multitasking, so we get a positive dopamine release as a reward, which reinforces the bad habit of multitasking.
+Part of the problem is that we feel we are being productive while multitasking, so we get a positive dopamine release as a reward, reinforcing the bad habit of multitasking.

-You can let others get a hint by closing your door every now and then, or by using headphones while working.
+You can let others get a hint by closing your door occasionally or using headphones while working.

 4. Batch Tasks